 In many cases, it’s equivalent to what you’d accomplished if you rolled out full page editorial style newspaper ads for an entire year (and still not do justice to it the way blogs can do).

 However, most businesses, entrepreneurs, and even marketers don’t give blogging the importance it deserves.
+There’s no such thing as a Blogging strategy.
 Then, there are others who do take the first few steps but are so obsessed by the “fancy” talk of “Skyscrapers”, “Backlinking”, or writing “7000+ word blog posts” that they don’t do anything at all.

 Much like every one wants 10 million USD (but won’t ever take the first step towards investing, see what I mean?).